kimseasok/klangdev/README.md

 ## 1. Introduction

 ### 1.1 Overview
-The Resume CMS platform is a web-based application designed to help users create and manage their resumes seamlessly.
-It employs Python Flask for the backend API, Nameko for microservices, Vue.js for the frontend application, PostgreSQL for the database, and Docker for containerization.
+The Resume CMS platform is an online community and web-based application designed to facilitate web developers in sharing their professional profiles, including resumes, portfolios, and ratings.
+It serves as a collaborative space where developers can connect with one another, exchange knowledge and experiences, and explore freelance opportunities.

 ### 1.2 Purpose
-The platform aims to provide an intuitive and feature-rich environment for users to build, update, and share their resumes.
-It caters to professionals, job seekers, and anyone looking for an efficient way to showcase their skills and experiences.
+The primary purpose of the platform is to create a vibrant and interconnected community for web developers.
+Beyond traditional resume building, the platform aims to foster collaboration, networking, and skill exchange.
+Developers can showcase their expertise, share project portfolios, and receive ratings from peers.
+The platform encourages a culture of continuous learning, where developers can stay updated on industry trends and technologies through interaction with their peers.

 ### 1.3 Key Features
 - User-friendly resume builder